jedwards1211/gitignore-fs/README.md

 ### `.ignores(path, [stats])`

 Determines if the given `path` is gitignored.
+This method may do sync fs operations, right now there is no async method.

 #### `path` (`string`, **required**)